Navigation

 Trading in Futures Contracts SGD 1 million Plus margin requirements

-Fund Management (retail) SGD 250,000 Financial resources tied to AUM
+Retail LFMC (Fund Management - may serve retail) SGD 1,000,000 Financial resources tied to AUM; no AUM cap

 Providing Custody Services SGD 1 million Enhanced safeguarding requirements